 Taking simple, direct action for immediate and future positive impact

 To cultivate knowledge and passion for the environment, we are constructing library spaces filled with books at Illoirero and Kishermoruak Primary Schools.
-These fun and engaging spaces will be a place for students to come and read, explore, dream and be inspired.
+These fun and engaging spaces are places for students to come and read, explore, dream and be inspired.

 Click image to find out more...

 Children from Iloirero Primary School (Kajiado) live within just a 2 hour drive from Amboseli National Park, and its about the same distance for students at Kishermoruak Primary school (Narok) to Masai Mara National Reserve and live right on the boundaries of the community conservancies.
 But even though they live so close to these world famous parks and conservation areas they have never, and may never, have the means to visit these wildlife havens.
 An excursion for the Mazingira Club students is an experience that will have life long consequences.
 These trips celebrate their involvement as active Mazingira Club members and visiting these special biodiverse places is a chance to see why conservation is just so important.

 The twinning project connects a small number of schools in Kenya and Australia.
 Global classmates will share stories about each others’ wildlife and culture and participate in small on-ground conservation projects coordinated by The Foundation and its partners.